-Diana Apgar with Decorating Den Interiors believes every room needs window treatments, but they play an especially important role in bathrooms.
+Diana Apgar with Decorating Den Interiors believes every room needs window treatments, but they play an especially important role in bathrooms, especially in a new bathroom.
+Once you’ve redecorated, had MetroPHA Plumbing come in to fit in all of the new fixtures, one of the most important final touches is accessorizing and adding some statement curtains.
 There is a real need for privacy in these spaces.
 In addition, bathrooms (especially those done in a modern style) can feel cold because of the tile, metal and porcelain.
 “Those elements are pretty, but if a bathroom has a window, you should dress it up,” Apgar says.
 “There’s so many styles you can do that it doesn’t have to look froufrou.”

 Brenda Hite Baxter, owner/principal, Custom Drapery Designs, Dallas